maxzintel/k8s-troubleshooting/README.md

     * Depending on the output from above, there are a couple possibilities:
       * 1) **If the list of Pods matches expectations, but your endpoints are still empty**: You likely don't have the right ports exposed.
         * **If your service has a ContainerPort specified, but the Pods that are selected dob't have that port listed, then they won't be added to the endpoints list.** Verify the Pod's containerPort matches the Service's targetPort.
+      * 2) **Network traffic is not forwarded**.
+So there are endpoints in the list, you can connect, but the connection is immediately dropped.
+This likely means your proxy can't contact your pods.
+Check the following:
+        * Are your pods working correctly?
+(See above).
+        * Can you connect to the pods directly?
+        * Is your app serving the port that you configured?
+I.E., if your app serves 8080, `containerPort` needs to be 8080.